Lincoln P. Bloomfield Jr.: Personal life

 Bloomfield has pursued a lifelong interest in musical songwriting, recording, and performing and produces records in his own studio.
 He has been a member in several bands, including Kelakos, for whom he also produced an album, which was released by Warner Brothers-affiliated Deko Entertainment in December 2023.
-Since 2004, he has been part of charity appearances with the band Coalition of the Willing which was composed of several U.S. Government officials, including 71^{st} U.S Secretary of State Anthony Blinken, former Hungarian Ambassador to NATO and the U.S. Andras Simonyi, former Deputy Secretary for Department of Energy Daniel Poneman, and guitarist Jeff "Skunk" Baxter of Steely Dan and The Doobie Brothers.
-Bloomfield has also produced separate recordings for "Ablinken" AKA Anthony Blinken, and a biographic original recording and video for Simonyi.
+Since 2004, he has been part of charity appearances with the band Coalition of the Willing which was composed of several U.S. Government officials, including 71st U.S. Secretary of State Antony Blinken, former Hungarian Ambassador to NATO and the U.S. Andras Simonyi, former Deputy Secretary for Department of Energy Daniel Poneman, and guitarist Jeff "Skunk" Baxter of Steely Dan and The Doobie Brothers.
+Bloomfield has also produced separate recordings for "Ablinken" AKA Antony Blinken, and a biographic original recording and video for Simonyi.
 Bloomfield produces solo song releases under the name LBJunior.

 Bloomfield is married and has one child.